-Recipients cannot receive RSC–TCM and another type of targeted case management (MH, VA/DD, CW) during the same month while they reside in an institution.
+Members cannot receive RSC–TCM and another type of targeted case management (MH, VA/DD, CW) during the same month while they reside in an institution.
 Do not bill for another type of targeted case management during the month(s) RSC–TCM is provided.

 Waiver Transitional Services